-- 6.3.2 Prior to donating a piece of medical equipment the Donor must assess the Distributing Partner's facility and capacity to handle the equipment.
-Important factors to consider include, but are not limited to, available and appropriate space, electrical and pneumatic power, heating, ventilation, and air conditioning. - 6.3.3 Before a piece of medical equipment is sent, the Donor must determine if the Distributing Partner has staff that is properly trained to install, operate, maintain, calibrate and repair the device. - 6.3.4 If donating a piece of equipment that is not accompanied by all necessary ancillary equipment, the Donor should determine if it is locally available and feasible for the Distributing Partner to procure. - 6.3.5 When items are being donated to support a specific piece of equipment, the Donor should be aware of the manufacture's specification for that exact piece of equipment, in order to ensure compatibility.
+- 6.3.2 Before a product is sent, the Donor must determine if the Distributing Partner has staff that is properly trained to install, operate, maintain, calibrate, and repair the product. - 6.3.3 If donating a piece of equipment that is not accompanied by all necessary ancillary equipment, the Donor should determine if it is locally available and feasible for the Distributing Partner to procure. - 6.3.4 When items are being donated to support a specific piece of equipment, the Donor should be aware of the manufacture's specification for that exact piece of equipment, in order to ensure compatibility.